oroinc/documentation/user/back-office/getting-started/navigation/org-selector.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Global Organization provides users with simultaneous access to all the records of all the organizations they are assigned to.
-There cannot be more than one global organization in OroCommerce and OroCRM.
+There cannot be more than one global organization in Oro application.

 All grids will have an additional *"Organization"* column when working in a global organization.
 The *"Organization"* field is displayed for each record viewed.
 The organization field is not editable.